The T shaped UX professional

 The beauty of this logo is that it is simple.
 It’s easy to reproduce.
 But thats about it.
 I have more things to say that are not in its favour.

 The problem with 3D logos that play with the concept of positive and negative space is that often it is un-noticed.
 And even to experts, it becomes obvious only after spending some time staring at it.
-So it is not surprising that many failed to notice the H that is . . . → Read More: The new Hero Moto Cop (Hero Honda) logo
+So it is not surprising that many failed to notice the H that . . . → Read More: The new Hero Moto Cop (Hero Honda) logo

 On Design and Aesthetics